Pac-12 Conference: "Legacy" Pac-12

-NCAA conference realignment (2021–present)
+NCAA conference realignment (2021–2023)

 On August 24, 2021, the Pac-12, ACC, and Big Ten announced the formation of a "historic alliance" that would bring their member institutions "together on a collaborative approach surrounding the future evolution of college athletics and scheduling."
-The formation of this alliance between 3 of the Power Five conferences was in response to Oklahoma and Texas announcing plans to leave the Big-12 and join the SEC.
+The formation of this alliance between three of the Power Five conferences was in response to Oklahoma and Texas announcing plans to leave the Big 12 and join the SEC.
 The alliance included an inter-conference scheduling component for football and men's and women's basketball.
-In 2021, the Pac-12 paid $19.8 million to its member schools, the lowest distribution in the Power Five.
+In 2021, the Pac-12 paid $19.8 million to each of its member schools, the lowest distribution in the Power Five.

-On June 30, 2022, UCLA and USC announced their departure to the Big Ten Conference beginning in the 2024–25 academic year.

-Membership timeline

-The Pac-12 claims the PCC's history as its own.
-Not only does it maintain the automatic bid from the Rose Bowl inherited from the PCC, but the eight largest schools in the old PCC all eventually joined the new league.
-However, the old PCC operated under a separate charter.

-The Pac-12 is one of the founding members of the Mountain Pacific Sports Federation (MPSF), a conference organized to provide competition in non-revenue Olympic sports.
-All-Pac-12 members participate in at least one MPSF sport (men's and women's indoor track and field both actually have enough participating Pac-12 schools for the conference to sponsor a championship, but the Pac-12 has opted not to do so).
-For certain sports, the Pac-12 admits certain schools as associate members.

-Sponsored sports

-The Pac-12 Conference sponsors championship competition in 10 men's and 13 women's NCAA-sanctioned sports, plus one men's sport that is not sanctioned by the NCAA.
-Four schools are associate members, each in a single men's sport.

-The newest sport to be sponsored by the Pac-12 is women's lacrosse, which began play in spring 2018 following the elevation of Arizona State's club team to full varsity status.